 Sleeping in the car, there was loneliness, it was cold, it was wet, there was limited space, there were lights flashing from outside and passers by were peeping in.
 And it might as well have been dangerous too if we did not have 5 cars parked next to each other.

 We are blessed we all had warm homes awaiting us, loved ones praying for us, friends sending text messages for strength and family eager for us to come back safe in the morning.

 Lone homeless humans who sleep in cars or huddle in sleeping bags in public spaces, on pavements don’t have that luxury of accompanied cars for company or for safety.
-And they are pushed from parking lot to parking lot by security guards as they are not allowed to park at night or to sleep in public places.
+And they are pushed from parking lot to parking lot by security guards as it is against the bylaws to after hours or to sleep in public places.

-They don’t even have people waiting or concerned for them, and not even warm human arms or hearts or beds to return to.
+They don’t even have loved ones praying for them or concerned for them, and there are no warm human arms or hearts or beds to return to.

-As I lay there, the clocks slowed down, giving an ample time to ponder on the mysteries of creation, on how equal opportunities is only a good idea and the burning question on why Father Fortune favors some and not on some others?
+As I lay there, the clocks slowed down, giving an endless opportunity to ponder on the mysteries of creation, on how equal opportunities remains just a good idea and the burning question on why Father Fortune favors some and not some others?
 It brought home the power of phrases, “to be in others shoes” and “how blessed we are”.

 It was an experience of a life time.
 Now, every day as I will sleep in the warmth of my bed, it will have a different meaning.
 Gandhi’s words,“Poverty is the worst form of violence.” will haunt even more.

-Thanks to United Way of Peel Region family that gave this opportunity to all of us to experience.
+Thanks to United Way of Peel Region family that gave me this opportunity to experience what is hard to imagine otherwise.

 With more power to the kind hearts who strive beyond petty divides of borders, beliefs, skin color, ethnicity etc for a just, safe and inclusive world, I salute you all.